| |

 Records

-Title (up) A search for the Z gamma decay mode of the Higgs boson in pp collisions at root s=13 TeV with the ATLAS detector Type Journal Article
+Title (up) A search for pair-produced resonances in four-jet final states at root s=13 TeV with the ATLAS detector Type Journal Article

 Keywords